uchini2003/flutter_app/day2/architecture_notes.md

 LogUtils : For printing debug codes
 StringExtensions : Handy string functions

-Login Process
+## Login Process
 User fills login form
-Application Layer calls the login function Infrastructure Layer makes an API call to the server Domain Layer checks if the response is valid and returns success or failure
+Application Layer calls the login function Infrastructure Layer makes an API call to the server Domain Layer checks if the response is valid and returns success or failure.

+## Error handling Process

+typed errors - NetworkFailure, AuthenticationFailure Either Type - Either<Failure, Success?
+Option Type - for values that might be missing
+Failure State - central place that keeps track of app errors